 The ancient Gharruk died within a week of his prophecy, but his conviction was so strong that the clans took it unto themselves, and forged a peace that would last for fifty years, before the invasion that drove them from their homeland occurred.
 It is incorporated into their artwork, their society; a simple field of green and red often seen on their structures, a square, that is mottled with the red, often with white bone designs.
 In their jewellery, they use bloodstone with bone carved and inset for the skulls.

-The dying times: Shortly after this comet passed overhead, they began noticing strangers in their lands and sealed themselves off from them.
+The dying times: Shortly after this comet passed overhead, cold black ashes fell from the sky.
+The Enkidukai began noticing strangers in their lands, and sealed themselves off from them.
 The amusing, odd-looking beings were similar to horned demons, the Enkidukai had assumed that they were the ones spreading the tension, creating the disorder that wiped out most of their race.
 Fires were finally seen, far off in the distance, smoke rising, but the campfires were empty when the runners arrived to scout the areas.
 They brought back items which began the spread of a strange illness among the people.
 This caused a slow death that seemed to take forever to end, a slow death with progressive weakness, the loss of hair and opening of sores.
 The items were cast away, but a new plague was among the people.
 The Enkidukai took to burning their corpses in an effort to prevent its spread, but before too long, only five of the clans remained, and the horizon was filled with marching enemies.
 The enemies themselves had servants similar to the Diaboli, who were the only ones they communicated through originally.
 They may, indeed, have been a branch of the Diaboli people, enslaved by the demons that were ravaging their homes, but the Enkidukai blamed them, as at first they were the only ones they saw and their iron and brass made them seem like conquerors, since the metals were rare on their home world.

 The Enkidukai realized the doom that had come upon them, and the seers reminded them of the dying words of Gharruk, to head for the eastern mountains, to find a new home there.
 So they traveled, driven on by the perusing army that followed implacably.
 The Enkidukai watched from afar as their homes were destroyed, carrying only their most valuable belongings.
 Among these was the staff of Gharruk, which still sits within the dsar Akkaio.
 It was the most potent weapon against their odd enemies.
 This staff is incorporated into their jewellery.
 Often you'll see a black and silver rod of bone there, and above each door, where they can afford it, a black bone rod, with platinum, silver, or steel embedded in distinct patterns.
 Where they cannot afford it, it is usually present as a short strip of black, with white paint on it.